srobo/kitbook/docs/competition/event/incident-management.md

 * Majority decision from Trustees.

 Stopping the competition will be indicated by a call over the radio of "This is _role_; stop the competition."
+This call should be repeated at least once, and every minute or so until acknowledged by one of the other aforementioned roles.

 At this point the following should occur;